AndrasKovacs/staged/rts/RegionGraph3.md

   sizes](https://dash.harvard.edu/bitstream/handle/1/2794950/Morrisett_PolymorphismTypeAnalysis.pdf?sequence=2&isAllowed=y)
   in memory, that's a significant complication throughout the compilation pipeline.
 So it's rarely allowed.
-Instead, the usual setup is that abstracted types must have the same flat memory layout.
+Instead, the usual setup is that abstracted types must have the same flat size in memory, or even the same memory layout.

 A big motivation for not having type polymorphism is to avoid these problems.